Bodigrim/bitvec/README.md

 * `Data.Bit` is faster, but writes and flips are thread-unsafe.
-  This is because naive updates are not atomic: read the whole word from memory, then modify a bit, then write the whole word back.
+  This is because naive updates are not atomic: they read the whole word from memory, then modify a bit, then write the whole word back.
 * `Data.Bit.ThreadSafe` is slower (up to 20%),
   but writes and flips are thread-safe.